Kevingtxz/Bot-Instagram-followers/README.md

 # Bot Instagram followers

-This a program that can get a email and password from a Excel file and then login on Instagram, after that, the program can follow the users from a other Excel file.
+This a program that can get a email and password from an Excel file and then login on Instagram, after that, the program can follow the users from another Excel file.

 # You need to use Selenium to run this program